Ntinyari24/Bijoushop/README.md

-# 🛒 EliteShop - Complete E-commerce Platform
+# 🛒 BijouShop - Complete E-commerce Platform

 A modern, full-stack e-commerce platform built with React, TypeScript, and Tailwind CSS on the frontend, designed for scalability and production deployment.